Noncommutative resolutions of AS-Gorenstein isolated singularites: Noncommutative projective schemes

 A noncommutative projective coordinate ring is exactly a right noetherian commonly graded algebra $A$ such that $A$ satisfies $\chi_1$ and $\depth_A(A)\geqslant 2$ by Corollary \ref{coor. ring}.
 In this case, $(\qgr A,\cA,s)$ is a noncommutative projective scheme, and $A \cong B(\qgr A,\cA,s)$.

-If $A$ is a noetherian generalized AS-Gorenstein algebra of dimension $d\geqslant 2$, then $\depth_A(A)\geqslant 2$ by definition and $A$ satisfies $\chi$ by Theorem \ref{AS-G has balanced dualizing complex and chi}.
+If $A$ is a noetherian commonly graded AS-Gorenstein algebra of dimension $d\geqslant 2$, then $\depth_A(A)\geqslant 2$ by definition and $A$ satisfies $\chi$ by Theorem \ref{AS-G has balanced dualizing complex and chi}.
 So $A$ is a noncommutative projective coordinate ring.
 In particular, AS-regular algebras are regarded as the coordinate rings of noncommutative projective spaces.
 So we give the following definition.

-\begin{definition} A \textit{noncommutative projective space} is a noncommutative quasi-projective space equivalent to $(\qgr A,s)$ for some right noetherian generalized AS-regular algebra $A$ of dimension $d\geqslant 2$. \end{definition}
+\begin{definition} A \textit{noncommutative projective space} is a noncommutative quasi-projective space equivalent to $(\qgr A,s)$ for some right noetherian commonly graded AS-regular algebra $A$ of dimension $d\geqslant 2$. \end{definition}

 \begin{remark} For a noncommutative quasi-projective space $(\cC,s)$, after fixing a structure sheaf $O$ and taking $A=B(\cC,O,s)$, $(\cC,s)$ is equivalent to the noncommutative quasi-projective space $(\qgr A,s)$, and $(\cC,O,s)$ is isomorphic to the noncommutative projective scheme associated with $A$.
 So, to study noncommutative quasi-projective spaces and noncommutative projective schemes, it is enough to study $(\qgr A,s)$ and $(\qgr A,\cA,s)$ where $A$ is a right noetherian commonly graded algebra $A$ such that $A$ satisfies $\chi_1$ and $\depth_A(A)\geqslant 2$. \end{remark}